Experimental Design – The 5 Key Steps

 phone use treatments within these categories

-Example 2: Temperature and soil respiration Warming treatments are randomly allocated to soil plots by generating coordinates inside the study area with random number generator Soils are categorized according to their average rainautumn, and then treatment plots are assigned randomly within each group
+Example 2: Temperature and soil respiration Warming treatments are randomly allocated to soil plots by generating coordinates inside the study area with random number generator Soils are categorized according to their average rainfall, and then treatment plots are assigned randomly within each group

 Between-subjects design vs. within-subject designs